Aldwyth

-Aldwyth (born November 21, 1935) is a South Carolina artist who creates complex collages and assemblages from found materials.
+Mary Aldwyth Dickman (November 21, 1935 – April 10, 2026), simply known as Aldwyth, was an American artist in South Carolina who created complex collages and assemblages from found materials.
 Her work is principally about and minutely engaged with the history of art and culture.
-She works "in relative seclusion from the larger art world."
+She worked "in relative seclusion from the larger art world".

 Early life and education

-Aldwyth was born Mary Aldwyth Dickman, November 21, 1935 in Pomona, CA to Paul William Dickman, a U.S. Naval Chaplain, and Muriel Margaret Jones Dickman.
+Mary Aldwyth Dickman was born in Pomona, California, on November 21, 1935, to Paul William Dickman, a U.S. Naval Chaplain, and Muriel Margaret Jones Dickman.
 In 1953, she attended American University, where she studied painting with Ben "Joe" Summerford, and in 1954–1955, she spent a year at the University of Hawaii, studying with Jean Charlot.
 Intermittently after 1953, while raising three young children, she attended the University of South Carolina in Columbia, where she studied with Catharine Rembert, among others, and earned a B.A. in Fine Arts in 1966.

 Career and work

-Since the 1980s, the artist has lived and worked on Hilton Head Island, signing and exhibiting her work under the mononym, Aldwyth.
-"While her meticulously assembled boxes and collages prepared from bits of cut-out art history books, encyclopedias, and other historical texts recall artists like Joseph Cornell, Kurt Schwitters, and Bruce Conner, it is the subversive spirit of Duchamp that has had the most profound impact on her work," according to Bradley Bailey.
+From the 1980s, the artist lived and worked on Hilton Head Island, South Carolina, signing and exhibiting her work under the mononym, Aldwyth.
+"While her meticulously assembled boxes and collages prepared from bits of cut-out art history books, encyclopedias, and other historical texts recall artists like Joseph Cornell, Kurt Schwitters, and Bruce Conner, it is the subversive spirit of Duchamp that has had the most profound impact on her work", according to Bradley Bailey.
 "An art historian in her own right, Aldwyth uses her vast knowledge to reframe artists in new contexts.
 Her collage Document (1999-infinity) for example, offers an alternate canon of art history, revising an early edition of H.W.
 Janson's undergraduate textbook mainstay History of Art to include overlooked women artists and institutions of the past and present."

 Individual works are often very large and take years to complete.
 The collage Casablanca (classic version), for instance, took over three years (2003-2006) and measures approximately six square feet square.
 It "features a large dripping orb…. the drips are composed of hundreds of staring eyeballs.
-Each one is the eye of an artist, culled from photographic sources: a Chuck Close self-portrait eye, a Lichtenstein Ben-day dotted eye, the silhouetted eyes of squadrons of artists, known and unknown," according to Oriane Stender.
+Each one is the eye of an artist, culled from photographic sources: a Chuck Close self-portrait eye, a Lichtenstein Ben-day dotted eye, the silhouetted eyes of squadrons of artists, known and unknown", according to Oriane Stender.